Authmaker/documentation/getting-started/ember-app.md

 title: Start with your Ember app
 ---

 Authmaker was created to work with Ember applications.
-Our starting point for this guide is a simple blogging app with two basic models - `posts` and `authors`.
+Our starting point for this guide is a simple blogging app with two basic models - `posts` and `users`.
 The models are defined in our Ember app as follows:

 ```javascript
 // app/models/post.js